Hi, I'm Gabriel!

 As school started in September, I started working on an all-new, updated version of my personal website at xtrp.io, written now in PHP, with a new design, a résumé page, and MVC architecture.
 Building this new site with PHP allowed me to learn about the intricacies of MVC, and I learned a lot about building routing systems, controllers, databases, and templating pages while building the site.

 I was mostly done with the site by late September, which is when I started posting on it.
 I decided to start afresh with a new blog on the new site, and with that new start, I also started reposting my blog posts here on the DEV Community.
 My posts on DEV and on my website surprisingly got quite a few views, likes, and shares, and I was amazed.

-I've continued to post at least every week since then, focusing on writing high-quality content that developers and readers are interested.
+I continued to post every week for several months, focusing on writing high-quality content that developers and readers were interested in.

 I participated in Hacktoberfest 2019, and got more involved in open source projects and collaborating with other developers.

-One last thing to mention is that, in my eyes, while it's great to look back at the past and think about all I've done in the past few years, I like to focus my energy on working towards the future, and thinking about the present.
+One last thing to mention is that, in my view, while it's great to look back at the past and think about all I've done in the past few years, I'd like to focus my energy on working towards the future, and thinking about what I can do now in the present.

 The truth is, there is so much to be done, and this is just the beginning.

 As I've written in previous iterations of this page: I am young, and I have a lot to learn, a lot to build, and hopefully, a lot to achieve in the near future.